pcherednichenko/devops_test/README.md

 ## Test task for devops

-You need to create docker container with go app
+You need to create docker container with go app and database

 Params for database connect insert into env parameters:
 ```